California Inheritance Tax

 For federal tax purposes, the IRS does not treat your inheritance as income.
 If your uncle leaves you $1Million, no IRS official will come after you.
 It can be anything really; a ranch of cows and sheep or rental property in the city-what your bequeather leaves for you does not attract “inheritance tax.”
 But the IRS will be watching out for capital gains.
-When you sell the property or earn subsequent income from it, you must file taxes on the income.
+When you sell the property or earn subsequent income from it, you should file taxes on the income.

 What is the Difference Between Estate Tax vs. Inheritance Taxes?

 Inheritance tax and estate tax are two different things.